akpanda01/Temperature_Impact_on_Crop_Growth/README.md

 python src/train.py
 ```

-Outputs:
-- Trained model at `models/model.pkl`
-- Logs and metrics in `output/`

----

 ## 📈 Performance

 The model aims to achieve **>80% R² score** (or mAP if classification) using RandomForest or XGBoost regressors.